mschmidty/schmidty_notes/content/blog/r/getting_started_with_rgee/index.md

 ```

 You should have `(rgee_env)` in your terminal prompt if the environment
 was successfully created.
-Now we need to install the dependancies
+Now we need to install the dependencies
 earthengine-api and Numpy.
 From the terminal again (not the R terminal):

 ``` bash